Roman Mars: This is 99% Invisible. I’m Roman Mars.

 Roman Mars: Totally.
 Oh no, me either.
 That’s amazing.
 Okay, so what’s our last one?

 Emmett F: All right.
 So our last one is my personal favorite, really just for the artistry of it.
 But there’s this bird that lives in the forest of New Guinea called the Vogelkop Bowerbird.
 There’s a few different Bowerbirds, but the Vogelkop is my personal favorite.
 And it’s this totally unassuming looking bird.
 It’s like a little brown, looks kind of like a sparrow.
 So it’s this unassuming bird, but the male bower bird, in order to get female’s attention, they will spend several years building these elaborate structures called Bowers.
-And they’re really are, they’re so beautiful.
+And there really are, they’re so beautiful.
 They’re like these beautiful, thatched tents that they construct using little twigs and sticks, but they’re so carefully done if you came across one in the forest, you wouldn’t even consider that a bird made that.
 It looks like it was designed by little fairy architects or something.

 And yeah, and then often they’ll be carpeted with a mossy carpet.
 The front is propped up with two sticks at the entrance.
 And then, they are decorated in these crazy ways.
 They’ll go and get flowers, and build little piles of flowers.
 They’ll get berries.
 All kinds of … especially things that are colorful to add color to the bower.
 And then all of this, this year of building work is all just for this one moment when they’re attempting to catch the eye of female bowerbirds who are looking to mate.
 And so the female will come in and there might be more than one of these Bowers in a given part of the forest, and she’ll decide who her favorite architect is, and mate with that Bowerbird.